-g) Limit disturbance of riparian areas while maintaining sanitary sewer infrastructure and greenways (BCWRP, 2012) (Little Creek Watershed Assessment, 2003).
+E Limit disturbance of riparian areas while maintaining sanitary sewer infrastructure and greenways.

 Work with OWASA and other utilities to identify disturbed riparian areas near infrastructure.
 Riparian areas refer to terrestrial land in the transition between uplands and aquatic ecosystems.
 Limit any future disturbance to the maximum extent and reestablish native vegetation when possible.